 Also, the overall calorie density of animal products leads to people overeating on them while we can load up our plates with potatoes and veggies and stay lean.
 There are also growth stimulating hormones naturally found in animal products which don’t help at all.
 So if you want to skip the starvation and counting calories, go for plants instead!

-4. Showing kindness and compassion to sentient beings
+4. Show kindness and compassion to sentient beings

 5. Resources and world hunger